 Primarily this is about working with people where they are at, in order to help get them to where they should be.

 As I’ve written here a number of times Di & I are currently in a succession process & are now in the throes of our last laps as Senior Pastors at C3 Church Hepburn Heights.

 As we’ve entered the final stages of this journey we’ve conducted numerous small group meetings over many months with different members of our church.

 This process has been particularly helpful to both ourselves & our church as we have carefully & sensitively helped members process the letting go of us as senior leaders & the embracing of our new senior pastors, Jase & Em Schroeder.

-Taking the time to sit with people, explain where we are at in the process, connect to their feelings, outline our exciting future & build faith for our church’s future has been hugely beneficial.
+When you lead change we have taken time to sit with people, explain where we are at in the process, connect to their feelings, outline our exciting future & build faith for our church’s future has been hugely beneficial.

-And that’s what transformational leaders do – they focus on people & what’s best for them.
+And that’s what transformational leaders do .
+They focus on people & what’s best for them.
 On the other hand transactional leaders care less about people & more about results.

 So if you are leading significant change in your organisation take the time to consider how each individual is handling that change.
 That’s being a transformational leader.